 You’ve off-road skated on some wet and rough terrain on your 80mm setup.
 Have you tried a bigger tri-skate setup yet for off-roading, or any actual off-road skates?

 (laughs) That was somewhat of an experiment and it just happened to work out!
 But yes, Gabe gave me a set of off-road skates to demo.
 I really enjoyed them and I would love to try them out more but they are pricey!
-I have a 110mm and a 125mm frame setup.
-I really like the 110mm setup for cruising, but haven’t taken them off-road.
+I have a 110mm and a 125mm frame setup and really like the 110mm setup for cruising, but haven’t taken them off-road.
 Unfortunately, I don’t have a pair of skates to put the 125’s on.

 How much time do you spend freeskating vs. aggressive skating.